813gan/xref-regex/README.md

 for definitions and `("ProxyJump %s")` for references.
 Including `%s` is necessary.
 It will be replaced by tag Xref will search for.
 Thanks for `\\K` your point will land in correct column instead beginning of line.
+(grep does not support `--columns` so xref will always jump to 1st column)
 Double backslash instead single is needed due to Lisp syntax.

 Adding following [header](https://www.gnu.org/software/emacs/manual/html_node/emacs/Specifying-File-Variables.html) to your `.ssh/config` will let you use xref to jump to Proxy definition.